|

 seems to have been many interests involved in the making of The Formula,

-and they all point in different directions, making it an untidy and
+and they all point in different directions, making this an untidy and

-uneven, but peculiarly interesting film.
+uneven, yet peculiarly interesting film.
 The direction, by John G.

-mystery thriller, with George C. Scott in an industrious lead, whereas
+mystery thriller, with George C. Scott in an industrious lead role, whereas

-the story from Steve Shagan unveils scenarios and hypotheses that at
+the story by Steve Shagan unveils scenarios and hypotheses that at

 the time of production could seem overly paranoid, but that in

-contemporary light come off as alarmingly foresighted.
-Ultimately, there
+a contemporary light come off as alarmingly foresighted.
+Last but not

 is Marlon Brando, operating, it seems, in a world of his own, apparently

-mocking both himself, his co-star and the subject material, but arguably
+mocking both himself, his co-star, and the subject material, yet arguably

 drawing the right attention to his character.
 It is Brando who adds the